psliwa/PHPPdf/README.markdown

 Configuration
 -------------

-The library has four primary config files that allow you to adopt the library for specyfic needs and extending.
+The library has four primary config files that allow you to adopt the library for specific needs and extending.

 * complex-attributes.xml - declarations of complex attributes classes to logical names that identify attribute in whole library.
 * nodes.xml - definitions of allowed tags in xml document with default attributes and formatting objects.